TEXAS BOARD OF CHIROPRACTIC EXAMINERS

-Requirements: All licensees will annually attend and complete sixteen (16) hours of approved continuing education.
+Requirements: All licensees will annually attend and complete 32 hours over a 2-year period, 16 hours each year, of approved continuing education.
 The continuing education may be completed at any course or seminar elected by the licensee that is approved by the board.
 Only those topics listed as authorized procedures in §75.7 of the Texas Board of Chiropractic Examiners rules relating to authorized practices, techniques and procedures shall be acceptable in these courses or seminars.

 Program Criteria: Board approves all sponsors and courses.
 Courses are sponsored by state or national chiropractic associations and CCE approved colleges.
 Contact Board for details and application.